robbinscalebj/DetritalNutrientsSynthesis/README.md

 # DetritalNutrientsSynthesis
-This is the home of scripts to proof and analyze data from the Detrital Nutrients Synthesis working group
+This is the home of scripts to tidy and analyze data from the Detrital Nutrients Synthesis working group